TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-actiongroup-api.md

 ## **Recommended Steps**

-If you are running into issues creating/updating/deleting Action groups using REST API or Azure command line interface (CLI), the following steps may help resolve the issue.
+If you are running into issues creating/updating/deleting Action groups using REST API or Azure command line interface (CLI), the following steps may help resolve the issue:

-1. Review the [REST API guide](https://docs.microsoft.com/rest/api/monitor/actiongroups/) to verify you are passing the all the parameters correctly.
+1. Review the [REST API guide](https://docs.microsoft.com/rest/api/monitor/actiongroups/) to verify you are passing the all the parameters correctly

-2. Review the [CLI guide](https://docs.microsoft.com/cli/azure/monitor/action-group?view=azure-cli-latest) for samples and usage.
+2. Review the [CLI guide](https://docs.microsoft.com/cli/azure/monitor/action-group?view=azure-cli-latest) for samples and usage